MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Class Naming Schemes
 --------------------

 Naming your classes, and being consistant, is important to knowing what those classes do. `BlockSauce` should be a Block, `ItemSpoon` should be an Item, et cetera.
-However, making sure those classes are in the right package will also help with the ability to find that class if you decide you need to look at it one day down the line.
-If you have `EntitySauceMonster` in the `com.examplemod.awesomesauce.client.gui` package, you might need to think about refactoring your code to better structure it.
+This is not the *only way* to name your classes, but as long as it's Capitalized (or CamelCase), is descriptive enough to tell anyone glancing at the class what it should be or do, and organized well, you can do whatever you want.